cogini/mix_systemd/README.md

 * `LANG`: `env_lang` var, default `en_US.UTF-8`
 * `MIX_ENV`: `mix_env` var, default `Mix.env()`
 * `RELEASE_MUTABLE_DIR`: default `runtime_dir`, e.g. `/run/#{ext_name}`

 * `DEFAULT_COOKIE_FILE`: `cookie_dir` var, value `:home`, `:runtime_dir`,
    `:configuration_dir`, or a string starting with "/".

    Default is `:home`, which does not set the var.
-The VM boot scripts will use the default behavior, which generates a cookie and writes it to `$HOME/.erlang.cookie`.
+The default behavior of the VM boot scripts will generate a cookie and write it to `$HOME/.erlang.cookie`.
-   If you specify a value for `cookie_dir`, then the systemd unit will set the `DEFAULT_COOKIE_FILE` env var to the corresponding directory and the startup scripts will use it. `cookie_file` sets the name of the file in the dir, default `erlang.cookie`.
+   If you specify a value for `cookie_dir`, then the systemd unit will set `DEFAULT_COOKIE_FILE` to the corresponding directory and the startup scripts will use it. `cookie_file` sets the name of the file in the dir, default `erlang.cookie`.

    If you are only using the app on a single node, then the cookie is not important, though it should be strong for security.
 If you need to connect to the node remotely via a remote shell, you will need the cookie.

-   You can also manage the cookie as a secret in your deployment process.
-In that case, you would write it to the specified directory, and the Erlang node will use it.
+   If you are running in a cluster, then they need to share the key, and you should manage the cookie as a secret in your deployment process.
+In that case, you can write it to the specified directory, and the Erlang node will use it.

-* `CONFORM_CONF_PATH`: default `/etc/#{ext_name}/#{app_name}.conf`. if `conform` is `true`
+* `CONFORM_CONF_PATH`: Default `/etc/#{ext_name}/#{app_name}.conf`, set if `conform` var is `true`

-You can set additional vars in the `env_vars` config var, e.g.:
+You can set misc additional vars in the `env_vars` config var, e.g.:

 ```elixir
 env_vars: [